 Thick but flexible piping is used in geothermal installations, which are crafted from high-quality, high-density polyethylene.
 All below-grade connections must be made by heat fusing to ensure a strong and long-lasting connection without any threads.
 After installation, piping is pressure tested before backfilling.
 Once connected to the indoor geothermal unit the loop is flushed to remove debris and air.
 Chesterfield Service uses only the highest-quality materials.

 At Chesterfield Service, we use multi-speed geothermal equipment so that a system can be sized to handle both your heating and your cooling needs.
-For example, a typical home in Missouri needs more heating than it does the cooling.
-In this case, we can install a multi-speed geothermal system which will run on high speed during the winter for heating, and then drop to a lower speed in the summer for your cooling.
+For example, a typical home in Missouri needs more heating than it does cooling.
+In this case, we can install a multi-speed geothermal system that will run at higher speeds during the winter for heating, and then drop to lower speeds in the summer for your cooling.

 This allows for maximum efficiency in the winter, but also allows for proper humidity control in the summer.
 We incorporate detailed information about your Chesterfield, Missouri home, as well as our extensive experience, to recommend the ideal type of unit and loops for your home.